Implications of gauge freedom for nonrelativistic quantum electrodynamics: Material truncation and gauge noninvariance

 where ${\bf d}:={\bf d}_{10}$ and $\sigma^z = \ket{\epsilon^1}\bra{\epsilon^1}-\ket{\epsilon^0}\bra{\epsilon^0}$.
 As noted in Ref.~\cite{stefano_resolution_2019} the modification (\ref{modAsq}) is ad hoc.
-It results in a model that no longer has the interaction of the Coulomb-gauge.
-However, to order $q^2$ the model obtained does coincide with the multipolar-gauge model $h_1^2(0)$ \cite{stefano_resolution_2019}.
-In this sense the truncated ``gauge"-principle can reveal what ad hoc non-unitary modifications are required in order to relate non-equivalent truncated theories.
+It results in a model that no longer has the interaction of the Coulomb gauge.
+However, to order $q^2$ the model obtained does coincide with the multipolar gauge model $h_1^2(0)$ \cite{stefano_resolution_2019}.
+In this sense the truncated ``gauge"-principle can reveal what non-unitary modifications are required in order to relate non-equivalent truncated theories.

 As already noted, at order $q$ all two-level models are equivalent without any modification.
-At order $q^2$, forcing equivalence requires a non-unitary modification of at least one of the models involved, such that it no longer represents the gauge within which it was derived.
-As the coupling-strength increases, increasingly drastic non-unitary modifications will be needed to transform a given model into one that belongs to a different equivalence class.
-This perspective is another way to understand the increasing difference with increasing coupling strength, between the gauge transformations $PR_{\alpha\alpha'}$ or $PR_{\alpha\alpha'}P$ and the rotation ${\cal T}_{\alpha\alpha'}$.
+At order $q^2$, forcing equivalence requires a non-unitary modification of at least one of the models involved.
+The modification (\ref{modAsq}) suffices to give the Coulomb gauge model $H_0^2$ from the model $h_1^2$, if and only if all higher order terms in the expansion of $h_1^2$ in powers of the coupling strength are neglected.
+This shows that as the coupling strength increases, increasingly drastic non-unitary modifications will be needed to transform a given model into one that belongs to a different equivalence class.
+This perspective is another way to understand the increasing difference with increasing coupling strength, between the transformations $PR_{\alpha\alpha'}$ and ${\cal G}_{\alpha\alpha'}$, and the rotation ${\cal T}_{\alpha\alpha'}$.